Law Enforcement Pre-Academy

 LE 310 Intro to Law Enforcement Academy (Pre-Academy) is not repeatable.

-You should be able to complete the following physical fitness requirements in the
+You should be prepared to complete the following physical fitness requirements during

 - 1.5 mile run - (between 12-13 minutes)